 Neural Stem Cell Differentiation

-- Low passage number ensures robust cells for reliable results
+- Low passage number for robust cell culture

 iPSC Differentiation into Neural Stem Cells (NSC)

 Figure 1. iPSCs can be differentiated to NSC in feeder-free condition with high efficiency using Applied StemCell's proprietary neural induction protocol.

 Figure 2.
 Differentiated NSCs retain neural stem cell phenotype even after free-thaw and passage under feeder-free condtions.

 Induced Pluripotent Stem Cells (iPSCs) are exceedingly popular, like embryonic stem cells (ESCs), because their pluripotency allows them to differentiate into all three germ layers with the potential to differentiate into all cell types within the body, but unlike ESCs, they are not encumbered with the ethical dispute associated with the sourcing of ESCs.
 The true potential of stem cell technology lies in the directed terminal differentiation of iPSCs into specific somatic cells.

 The process of iPSC differentiation to neurons and neuronal cells is of special importance for neurobiology and related disorders, considering the dearth of clinically relevant in vitro models available for research, drug screening and development, as well as the lack of therapy to reverse neuronal damage.

 Benefits and advantages of iPSC differentiation to neurons and glial cells: